Are you a private landlord or agent who rents out private property?

 Another consideration to be aware of is the growing number of Rent Repayment Orders (RRO) that require landlords to repay up to 12 months’ rent to the local authority or to the tenant.
 There has been a lot of recent press coverage on selective licensing which has raised awareness.
 As a result, local authorities are increasing their enforcement efforts.

-A failure to comply will also put the agent at risk of have a “banning order” registered which will prevent a property being let.
+A failure to comply will also put the agent at risk of having a “banning order” registered which will prevent a property from being let.
 Serious and repeat offenders may result in prosecution and could lead to a sentence of up to 5 years or an uncapped fine.

-Seeking possession via the “no fault” Section 21 route
+Seeking possession via the “no-fault” Section 21 route in selective licensing

 Exemptions from selective licensing requirements